We are Pumpjack & Piddlewick and welcome to our life.

 The entrepreneurial spirit

 To support ourselves and the Dream, and with true entrepreneurial spirit, we put our creative juices (or should that be creative wine?) to the fore and put our hands to many and any tasks.
-In consequence we have enjoyed a great variety of odd jobs, such as pruning vineyards, cleaning, cooking, selling stuff on ebay, babysitting, giving wine tours, refurbishing shutters and ultimately setting up our own businesses.
+In consequence we have enjoyed a great variety of odd jobs, such as pruning vineyards, being a chef, selling stuff on ebay, giving wine tours, refurbishing shutters and ultimately and finally (hoorah!) setting up our own businesses.

-Piddlewick started our Shop on Etsy with just a few cards made from recycled corks, but quickly expanded and focused on all the fab vintage and antique finds she’s discovered here (often with a particular focus on wine, surprise, surprise).
-The shop keeps growing, bulging at the seams with wonderful finds, and she has since expanded to a second shop centred on the French Silk Scarf (a particular passion of Piddlewicks).
-Her third is now underway as she develops her love of letter writing and creating cards in to her new shop Taking Time To.
+Piddlewick started our Shop on Etsy (and thus ‘Pumpjack & Piddlewick’ was born) focused on all the fab vintage and antique finds she’s discovered here (often with a particular focus on wine, surprise, surprise).
+The shop keeps growing, bulging at the seams with wonderful finds, and she has since expanded to a second shop centred on the French Silk Scarf (a particular passion of Piddlewick’s).
+Her third is now underway as she develops her love of decoupage, paper crafts and creating cards in to her new shop Taking Time Too, offering printable digital downloads.

 And then there is the day to day.
-We look after 1 Cockerel, 3 chickens, 6 ducks (including the Chief Waddler, Maggie), 3 cats and a standard size dachshund.
+We look after varying amounts of ducks, depending on the season, (including the Chief Waddler, Maggie), 3 cats and a standard size dachshund.
 The frolics that this group of animals get up to means we are constantly kept in a state of laughter, bemusement and even the odd tears.

-We also like to blog about the various humourous and strange goings on we encounters in our French Findings posts, the little moments that make up life in France in our Vignettes, as well as the additional cultural history we uncover as we research items for our shop.
+We also like to write about the various humourous and strange goings on we encounter in our French Findings posts, the little moments that make up life in France in our Vignettes, as well as the additional cultural history we uncover as we research items for our shop.
 It all adds to our cultural journey as we discover our adopted country.

-We hope you enjoy our story, our discoveries and join us in pursuing a new life.
+We hope you enjoy our story, our discoveries and join us in pursuing a our dreams.